Crime Statistics

 Emergency Notifications

 Upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, Georgia College will initiate notification procedures.
-Means of notification options may include all or some of the following within the GC notification systems: phone voice call, text message, outdoor emergency notification system, campus-wide emails, Alertus desktop alert or a posting on the main university site located at www.gcsu.edu.
+Means of notification options may include all or some of the following within the GCSU notification systems: phone voice call, text message, outdoor emergency notification system, campus-wide emails, Alertus desktop alert or a posting on the main university site located at www.gcsu.edu.

 Annual Crime Report